ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 # FreeBSD and Processor Trends

-As we approach 2019 and commodity core counts continue to rise it's worth looking in to how well FreeBSD can take advantage of larger core count and multi-socket systems.
-The ThreadRipper 2 will make 32-core (64 threads) systems commodity and it is rumored that EPYC2 will make it possible to have 128 cores (256 threads) in a dual socket system.
+Approaching 2019 commodity core counts have continued to rise.
+For FreeBSD users and developers it's worth looking in to how well FreeBSD can profit from this trend.
+The ThreadRipper 2 has rendered 32-core (64 threads) systems commodity.
+According to rumors EPYC2 will enable one to have 128 cores (256 threads) in a dual socket system.
 FreeBSD has always existed at the "knee" of the hardware commodity curve.
 As the definition of "commodity" moves, FreeBSD needs to keep pace to maintain its relevance in the server space.

 Scalability can be defined on a number of axes \[Culler99\]:
- - Problem-Constrained `PC` - The user wants to use a larger machine to solve the same problem faster.
+ - Problem-Constrained `strong scaling` - The user wants to use a larger machine to solve the same problem faster.
+As the number of processors available to complete a task increases, the extent to which the time complete the problem decreases:
    ```
    Speedup(n processors) = Time(1 processor) / Time(n processors)
    ```
- - Time-Constrained `TC` - the time to execute a given workload remains constant, user wants to solve the larges problem possible.
+ - Time-Constrained `weak scaling` - the time to execute a given workload remains constant, user wants to solve the largest problem possible.
+This is the class of scaling this article will focus on.
+Here it will be characterized by the aggregate number of operations performed during benchmarks.
+It is the degree to which the amount of work accomplished increases as the number of processors increases:
    ```
    Speedup(n processors) = Work(n processors) / Work(1 processor)
    ```
- - Memory-Constrained `MC` - The user wanst to solve the largest problem that will fit in memory.
+- Memory-Constrained  - The user wanst to solve the largest problem that will fit in memory.
    ```
    Speedup(n processors) = Work(n processors) / Time(n processors) * Time(1 processor) / Work(1 processor =
    Increase In Work / Increase in Execution Time
    ```
-`PC` roughly translates to what is defined as `strong scaling` - as the number of processors available to complete a task increases the extent to which the time to complete the task decreases. `TC` is equivalent to `weak scaling` - the degree to which the amount of work accomplished increases as the number of processors increases.
-For the purposes of this article, when we refer to scaling will be speaking of `weak scaling`.
-Scalability will be measured by the aggregate number of operations performed during benchmarks.
  In general, extrapolating from these scalability measurements to actual application performance is fraught with pitfalls as performance bottlenecks are application and workload specific.
 Nonetheless, the OS impact on any given workload can be chracterized as a combination